 To this end and being the eternal optimists we are, we're continuing to plan for the 2022 series of Pros Know Expos across the city.
 Because of the success we had, all things considered, we are in the process of having not four, but six shows this year coming.
-Three will be in the Spring and three in the and to include more of our family, friends and neighbours.
+Three will be in the Spring and three in the Fall, with the two extra shows to be in series of locations to cover more turf and to include more of our family, friends and neighbours.